redhat-cip/dci-openshift-agent/samples/sno_on_libvirt/README.md

 ## A) Deploy with DCI from the SNO provisioner node

 Note: You can run steps 1, 2, and 3 manually if you prefer to do so.
 The steps are just to help you configure the provisioner host quickly.
-See the [hosts](https://github.com/redhat-cip/dci-openshift-agent/blob/master/samples/sno_on_libvirt/hosts) file as a example of the variables you need.
+See these [hosts files](https://github.com/redhat-cip/dci-openshift-agent/blob/master/samples/sno_on_libvirt/examples) as examples of the variables you need, depending on your case (libvirt or baremetal deployment).

 ### 1. Configuration